 Semen texture can change based on your:

-Thick semen usually results from a higher than normal concentration of sperm in a typical volume of semen, or from having a high number of sperm with an irregular shape (morphology).
+Thick semen usually results from a higher than normal concentration of sperm in a typical volume of semen, or from having a

 High sperm concentration often indicates that you’re more likely to impregnate a female partner.
 Thick semen is also less likely to drip out of the vagina.
 This increases you and your partner’s chance of conception.